JangamYsaKshit/python-pandas-projects/01_netflix-content-analysis/Readme.md

 ## Project Overview

 Netflix offers thousands of movies and TV shows across different countries, genres, and release years.
-This project explores the Netflix catalog using Pandas to understand content distribution, identify trends, and practice real-world data analysis techniques.
+This project explores the Netflix catalog using Pandas to understand content distribution, identify trends, and practice real-world data analysis techniques..

 ---